front-line-tech/background-service-lib/README.md

 ### How do I communicate with my Messenger Service?

+The easiest way is to subclass the __AbstractMessengerServiceBoundAppCompatActivity__.
+Then, simply override the __createServiceComponentName()__ method to indicate which Service you are trying to connect to.
+(NB.
+We use a ComponentName to indicate the service to help apps that do not share classes with your Service to connect without referencing your Service.class.)

+_In theory you can connect to any service that implements a Messenger-based ServiceConnection in place of its Binder.
+I'd recommend using a service that extends __AbstractBackgroundMessengerService__ as this is a little simpler to use, and provides support for 2-way communication.

+To communicate with the Service, use the __connection.send(int messageId, Bundle data)__ method.
+The __connection__ object also provides you with a method to check the state of the connection: __isBound()__.

+To receive responses, this abstract Activity class provides a method to implement: __onMessageReceived(Message message)__ which provides you with any new messages received from the Service it is connected to - provide 2-way communication.
+The Service can choose to reply to any message you send to it through the connection object - as the connection object also maintains a Messenger to be used to receive messages, and posts this in each Message.replyTo field.

+#### And how do I communicate with my Messenger Service from any other context?

-You'll need to bind an instance of a __MessengerServiceConnection__ to it - and you can do that with an Android intent.
-In this example, we are communicating from an Activity, so __this__ is a Context:
+Alternatively, you'll need to bind an instance of a __MessengerServiceConnection__ to it - and you can do that with an Android intent.
+In the following example example, we are communicating from an ordinary Activity, so __this__ is a Context:

     messaging_service_connection = new MessagingServiceConnection();
     Intent intent = new Intent(this, DemonstrationMessagingService.class);
     bindService(intent, messaging_service_connection, Context.BIND_AUTO_CREATE);

+To do it with a __ComponentName__ instead of the Service.class:

+    messaging_service_connection = new MessagingServiceConnection();
+    Intent intent = new Intent();
+    intent.setComponent(new ComponentName("com.flt.sampleservice", "com.flt.sampleservice.DemonstrationMessagingService"));
+    bindService(intent, messaging_service_connection, Context.BIND_AUTO_CREATE);

-Once done, you can communicate with it through this MessagingServiceConnection:
+Once done, you can communicate with it through a __MessagingServiceConnection__:

-    int messageId = SOME_CONSTANT;
+    int messageType = SOME_CONSTANT;
-    Bundle bundle = new Bundle(); // you can put primitives and Parcelables into Bundles messaging_service_connection.send(messageId, bundle);
+    Bundle bundle = new Bundle(); // you can put primitives and Parcelables into Bundles messaging_service_connection.send(messageType, bundle);

+The __MessagingServiceConnection__ allows you to create and set a __Listener__ object to help monitor the connection:

+    public interface Listener {
+      void onConnected(MessagingServiceConnection source);
+      void onDisconnected(MessagingServiceConnection source);
+      void onMessageReceived(Message message);
+    }

+As you can see, this also allows you to receive responses from the Service through the __onMessageReceived__ method.
+As mentioned above, the __MessagingServiceConnection__ maintains a Messenger object to receive replies, and inserts it into each Message.replyTo field that it sends.

 ### Why do I need to store and restore from SharedPreferences?